Predicting the climate with machine learning

 Could the surface temperature in the tropical Atlantic be one of the causes of droughts in the Mediterranean region?
 With the help of machine learning, Eduardo Zorita at the Helmholtz Centre for Materials and Coastal Research in Geesthacht (HZG) is trying to find out which factors have an impact on the climate.
-His objective is to be able to predict as early as in summer how much precipitation there will be in the winter so that farmers can adjust in time to conditions.

 Spain and Italy experienced a devastating drought summer in 2017.
 Almonds and olives shrank, and grain yields dropped to their lowest levels in twenty years.
 How can climate research prepare people for such states of emergency?